LukasGarbacik/personal_website/src/content/landing/landing.md

 I'm an aspiring software engineer and current [CSE](https://cse.engin.umich.edu/academics/undergraduate/programs/computer-science-eng/) student at The Unviersity of Michigan.
-I am currently working as a SWE intern and researcher through my school, optimizing the Project Chrono DEM Engine around GPU acceleration for my simulations.
-I'm very interested in parallel processing, distributed systems, and the rapidly growing field of AI/ML.
+I am currently working as a software research assistant under two fantastic CLASP mentors.
+I'm very interested in parallel processing, distributed systems, and the ever changing field of AI/ML.

 I'm currently working with,